“Rich is he who remains content through success or failure.”

 Life is beautiful AND a big mess.
 You too are unique and beautiful—the only YOU in the whole universe—AND a big mess, just like everyone else.

-True contentment comes from knowing that things couldn’t be any different from how they are… and deeply accepting that.
+True contentment comes from knowing that things couldn’t be any different from how they are… and accepting that on a deep level.

 I don’t know how much use these words would have been to my younger self as it seems that we grasp each of life’s lessons only when we’re ripe enough to hear them.
 Everything happens in it’s own time.